 Tip: Succulents are relatively simple and inexpensive to pot, so make these favors extra special with unique planters that give the plant a gift-worthy touch.
 Add a personalized note to each, and include care instructions on the back so the plant will thrive once taken home.

 Avoid wedding favors that will gather dust at home by giving guests something they'll use at the ceremony.
-These hand embroidered handkerchiefs that read "no ugly crying" are a playful gift for the bridal party or all guests attending the ceremony.
+These hand-embroidered handkerchiefs that read "no ugly crying" are a playful gift for the wedding party or all guests attending the ceremony.

 Tip: Make sure your favors tie in with the wedding theme by choosing the embroidered message and linen carefully.
 These handkerchiefs were made from vintage fabric to match the wedding, which was an old world–inspired soirée at the Metropolitan Building in New York.

 Edible favors are nothing new, but these perfectly packaged strawberry and rhubarb jam favors have a gorgeous backstory that makes them truly unique.
 The preserves were homemade by the bride's 86-year-old grandmother, who made 120 jars from homegrown rhubarb plants.
 In keeping with the DIY theme of the wedding, the bride then created the labels and finished each jar with understated muslin and string.